 Makenzie and Cheyenne lost their mother the Sunday after Thanksgiving last year.
 Jeni Freeman entered the hospital with everyone in the family expecting her home in a few days.
 Jeni’s health had been a struggle since age 7 when she was diagnosed with juvenile diabetes.
 Despite a stroke at age 18 and warnings not to get pregnant, Jeni went with her heart.
 She wanted to be a mother.
 Her first pregnancy with Cheyenne was difficult.
 Her second, which resulted in Makenzie’s premature birth, weighing only slightly more than a pound, would be her last.
 Four years ago, Jeni suffered a heart attack and family members say she never fully recovered.

 Diane is the paternal grandmother of the girls and has been a steady presence throughout their lives.
-When Makenzie came home from school in the spring with a flyer about Camp Courageous – the grief support camp offered by Ohio’s Hospice of Miami County for children who have suffered the loss of a loved one – the girls’ father decided it might be helpful for them.
+When Makenzie came home from school in the spring with a flyer about a grief support camp offered by Ohio’s Hospice of Miami County for children who have suffered the loss of a loved one.
+The girls’ father decided it might be helpful for them.
 Nine-year old Makenzie refused to consider it until she found out it was a day-camp only.
-Eleven-year-old Cheyenne was also on board with giving Camp Courageous a try.
+Eleven-year-old Cheyenne was also on board with giving the grief camp a try.

 Both girls enjoyed the arts and crafts and music at camp, and ended the week with new understanding.
 “I learned it is okay for me to be happy and enjoy things, and it’s okay for me to feel sad,” Cheyenne says.
 “It was easier for me to talk with other kids at camp because they lost someone too.
 I can talk with my family and friends about how I feel.
 Makenzie says she learned to be stronger.
 Both girls are continuing to participate in grief counseling with Pathway of Hope at the Generations of Life Center in Troy.

-Kaden’s mother, Kristin Roth, thought Camp Courageous might help Kaden have more closure.
+Kaden’s mother, Kristin Roth, thought the grief camp might help Kaden have more closure.
 “Every day when I picked him up, we would have these great talks on the way home from camp,” Kristin says.
 “Kaden would share stories about his Dad that I had never heard.
 Some of them made him laugh so hard.
 I’m so glad he has such great positive memories about his Dad.”

-Kristin says Camp Courageous impacted the entire family, not just Kaden.
+Kristin says the camp impacted the entire family, not just Kaden.
 “The entire family attended the closing ceremony,” she says.
 “Including his Grandfather who didn’t like to talk about Kevin’s death.
 He thanked me for sending Kaden to camp.
 Now, all of Kaden’s camp artwork in memory of his Dad is on display at his Grandfather’s house.“

-Asked what he’d advise other kids considering attending Camp Courageous, Kaden says “You should go!
+Asked what he’d advise other kids considering attending the grief camp, Kaden says “You should go!
 It’s fun.”